-In the example above, the song title is indexed in two fields: the standard analyzer is used in the field title_stemmed.
+In the example above, the song title is indexed in two fields: the standard analyzer is used in the field title and a stemming analyzer is used in the field title_stemmed.
 By using the analyzer provided by the search factory, the query uses the appropriate analyzer depending on the field targeted.